 NOTICES: Notices come home as needed to keep our school community informed.
 These may include assignment sheets, homework or project assignments, PTA and class newsletters, and other valuable information.
-Please emphasize with your child that it is vitally important that all notices from school be given to you.
-Additional information may be provided on our Eagle Canyon Website, through Parent Square, or through the Aeries Parent Portal.
+Please emphasize to your child that it is vitally important that all notices from school be given to you.
+Additional information may be provided on our Eagle Canyon Website, through Parent Square, or the Aeries Parent Portal.

 See also communication

-OFF LIMITS AREAS FOR STUDENTS: Students are not to play in the lunch area, between or behind classroom buildings, covered walkways, or near the storage bins by the play structure.
+OFF LIMITS AREAS FOR STUDENTS: Students should not play in the lunch area, between or behind classroom buildings, covered walkways, or near the storage bins by the play structure.
 Solid yellow lines mark the playground area.
-Students must avoid playing on the hillside/slope areas and must always be visible to supervisors.
-Students are always to remain on the walkways and off the planter areas and planter walls.
+Students must avoid playing on the hillside/slope areas and always be visible to supervisors.
+Students must always remain on the walkways and off the planter areas and walls.
 Students must avoid sitting or standing on the wall by the flagpole at any time while on campus.
-The staff lounge, workroom, adult restrooms, Xerox machine and other equipment are off limits to children.
+The staff lounge, workroom, adult restrooms, Xerox machine, and other equipment are off-limits to children.

-OFFICE REFERRAL DEFINITIONS: A district-wide, PBIS endorsed, and SWIS approved flowchart can be located in the Positive Behavior, Interventions, and Supports section of this handbook.
+OFFICE REFERRAL DEFINITIONS: A district-wide, PBIS-endorsed, and SWISapproved flowchart can be located in the Positive Behavior, Interventions, and Supports section of this handbook.

 PARENT-TEACHER CONFERENCES/COMMUNICATION: We encourage frequent communication between teachers and parents.
-The first, and usually best person to contact about any concern dealing with your child is the classroom teacher.
+The classroom teacher is the first and usually best person to contact about any concern dealing with your child.
 Please speak to your student's teacher before scheduling an appointment to speak to an administrator.
-However, if the incident is severe and can be classified as an immediate threat to your child's safety and well-being, then please contact administration right away.
+However, if the incident is severe and can be classified as an immediate threat to your child's safety and well-being, please get in touch with the administration immediately.

 Parent conferences are scheduled at the end of the first six weeks of class.
-It is very important that parents attend this conference.
+Parents must attend this conference.
 Your child's teacher will arrange a time to meet with you.
 Second-trimester conferences may be set by the teacher or requested by parents.
-Also, at any time when a teacher or parent feels there is a need, a meeting may be scheduled.
+Also, a meeting may be scheduled when a teacher or parent feels a need.
 Please call the office to leave a message or send a note to the teacher.
 Effective parent conferences require planning and preparation by the parent(s) and the teacher(s).
 Write down any concerns, questions, or observations you wish to discuss.

-PARENT, COMMUNITY VOLUNTEERS: Only classroom volunteers who have proof of vaccination or negative COVID test within the last week will be allowed on campus to support learning in the classroom.
-As such, non-school age children are not permitted on campus during the school day.
+PARENT, COMMUNITY VOLUNTEERS: Non-school-age children are not permitted on campus during the school day for instructional activities such as Walk-throughs or grade-level culminating activities.
 There are many jobs that volunteers can do in classrooms.
 They can listen to children read, help with writing tasks, tutor children, supervise follow-up activities, work with the computers, run learning centers, or teach special lessons.
 Many parents also provide valuable assistance by volunteering to work on projects at home.

-Parents can provide further support at home by stressing the importance of education, by ensuring homework is a priority, by supporting the school's program and activities, and by making sure the child's busy schedule does not leave him/her too tired to effectively carry out the requirements of school.
-Eagle Canyon offers a variety of ways for parents to become involved at the school site such as: Art Pals, English Learner Advisory Council (ELAC), Fall Family Festival, Local Control Accountability Plan (LCAP) Committee, Partnerships for Learning Network, PTA, Room Parent, School Site Council (SSC), and Tailgate End of Year Event.
+Parents can provide further support at home by stressing the importance of education, ensuring homework is a priority, supporting the school's program and activities, and ensuring the child's busy schedule does not leave him/her too tired to carry out the school's requirements effectively.
+Eagle Canyon offers a variety of ways for parents to become involved at the school site, such as Art Pals, English Learner Advisory Council (ELAC), Fall Family Festival, Local Control Accountability Plan (LCAP) Committee, Partnerships for Learning Network, PTA, Room Parent, School Site Council (SSC), and Tailgate End of Year Event.